LichiY/FlakyAssessor/README.md

 # FlakyAssessor

-This is the replication package associated with the paper: 'Beyond Reruns: A Heuristic Oracle for Assessing the Correctness of Flaky Test Patches'
+This is the replication package associated with the paper: 'FlakyAssessor: A Semantic-aware Oracle for Assessing the Correctness of Flaky Test Patches'

 ## Requirements